pra1veenk/ppe-detect-sap/ImplementationScope.md

  ## Scenario

 Safety hazards can exist in every workplace in many different forms: sharp edges, falling objects, flying sparks, chemicals, noise, and other potentially dangerous situations.
 Safety regulators such as Occupational Safety and Health Administration (OSHA) and European Commission often require that businesses protect their employees and customers from hazards that can cause injury by providing them personal protective equipment (PPE) and ensuring their use.With Amazon Rekognition PPE detection, customers can analyze images from their on-premises cameras across all locations to automatically detect if persons in the images are wearing the required PPE such as face covers, hand covers, and head covers.
-SAP customers use SAP Environment health and safety module to record these detections manually as safety observations.This solution provides an integration framework between Amazon Rekogntion and SAP Envriroment, Health and Safety(EHS).
+SAP customers use SAP Environment health and safety module to record these detections manually as safety observations.This solution provides an integration framework between Amazon Rekognition and SAP Envriroment, Health and Safety(EHS).

 ## Solution Architecture